 Baking Soda Brilliance: Absorbing Residue

 For stubborn detergent stains, turn to baking soda.
 Create a paste by mixing baking soda with water and applying it directly to the stained area.
 Let it sit for a while, allowing the baking soda to absorb the residue.
-Rinse the garment, and you’ll be amazed at the results.
+Rinse the garment with cold water, and you’ll be amazed at the results.

 Preventing Detergent Stains: Tips for Spotless Laundry